Triteleia species a-g are found on this wiki page.

 Triteleia crocea (Alph.Wood) Greene is commonly known as yellow triteleia or yellow triplet-lily, ever though flowers are both bright yellow and pale blue.
 It is found in open conifer forests, dry slopes from southwest Oregon to northwest California between 4000 to 7000 feet (1200 to 2200 meters).
 It is a short plant of 4 to 12 inches (10 to 30 cm) with slender filaments attached at two levels, widely spreading lobes, and greenish brown median stripes.
 It flowers May to June.
 There are two varieties recognized by some sources, but not others.

 Triteleia crocea var. crocea is bright yellow.
 Photos from Mary Sue Ittner.
-The first two photos are of a plants grown from seed that she was able to grow successfully for a number of years at lower elevations in coastal Northern California where it flowered in April.
+The first three photos are of a plants grown from seed that she was able to grow successfully for a number of years at lower elevations in coastal Northern California where it flowered in April.
+The fourth photo shows the corms on a 1 cm square grid.
 The last two photos were taken in April 2005 of plants growing on a rocky ledge in Kern County, California.

 Triteleia crocea var. modesta (H.M.Hall) Hoover has pale blue flowers with fringed tips.
 It is restricted to the Trinity Mountains in California and is found growing on serpentine.
 This variety is not recognized by Plants of the World Online or the Jepson Manual.
 Photos from Jeff Bisbee from Calflora taken in Siskiyou County and shared under a CC BY-NC license.